Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Please note that the UAT-UK office may request additional evidence if, in our view, the initial supporting documentation is not considered sufficient or in line with the requirements outlined here.

-If you are currently in education (or left education after 2021) we require a signed letter (usually dated 2024) on headed paper from your current or most recent school/college or university, which should (as appropriate) confirm:
+If you are currently in education, we require a signed letter (usually dated 2025) on headed paper from your current or most recent school/college or university, which should confirm:

 • on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.